akeneo/pim-docs/install_pim/docker/installation_docker.rst

 .. note::

    All ``docker-compose`` and ``docker`` commands must be run from the folder containing the *Docker compose* file.
-For conveniency, we provide easy to use commands via `makefile`.
+For convenience, we provide easy to use commands via `makefile`.

-Currently, our PHP image is not pushed on a docker registry.
+Currently, our PHP image is not registered on Docker.
 So you need to build it locally:

 .. code-block:: bash

 	make php-image-dev

-Make sure you have the lastest versions of the images by running:
+Make sure you have the latest versions of the images by running:

 .. code-block:: bash